underscoreio/essential-slick/src/pages/data_modelling.md

 Where `primaryKey` is more useful is when you have a compound key.
 This is a key which is based on the value of two or more columns.

-By way of a not at all contrived example, let's add the ability for people to chat in rooms.
+We'll look at this by adding the ability for people to chat in rooms.

 The room definition is straight-forward: